Previous: Other Display Specs, Up: Display Property

 certain buffer text, without altering or preventing the display of

-margin display specification on the contents of the before-string.
+property, and put the margin display specification on the contents of

 Before the display margins can display anything, you must give them a nonzero width.
 The usual way to do that is to set these variables:

-This variable specifies the width of the left margin.
-It is buffer-local in all buffers.
+This variable specifies the width of the left margin, in character

-This variable specifies the width of the right margin.
-It is buffer-local in all buffers.
+This variable specifies the width of the right margin, in character

 Setting these variables does not immediately affect the window.
 These